jrsawvel/Sora/docs/sora-api.md

     }

 `/links.json` will contain the new post at the top of the file.

-Other files updated after a "Create" include `/rss.xml`, `/sitemap.xml`, and `/mft.html`.
+The feed files `hfeed.html` and `feed.json` get created after each "Create", and the number of entries included in the feed files are determined by a setting in the config file.

 At the moment, no files are updated when an existing post is modified.